AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/configuration-variables.md

 | Big5 | Big-5 |
 | Shift_JIS | SJIS |

-Como existem várias codificações e aliases, entre em contato com seu Consultor de implementação ou com o Atendimento ao cliente da Adobe para confirmar o valor correto de charset caso ele não conste na tabela acima.
+Como existem várias codificações e aliases, entre em contato com seu Consultor de Implementação ou com o Atendimento ao cliente da Adobe para confirmar o valor correto do charSet se ele não aparecer na tabela acima.

 If a site has different web encodings on different pages, or a single JavaScript file is used for multiple sites, the charSet property can be set to a default value in the JavaScript file and then reset on specific pages as needed to override the default; for example, `s.charSet="UTF-8"` or `s.charSet="SJIS"`.